 MSI RX 570 Gaming X 4G

 Let me also talk briefly about the PC port of RDR2, which shows clear signs of having been designed for console hardware.
-There are several indications that RDR2 has code that makes assumptions about your PC's hardware, and those assumptions end up being wildly inappropriate at times.
-Two shining examples of this are the CPU stuttering problems and the minimum fps results on high-end GPUs.
+There are many indications that RDR2 has code that makes assumptions about your PC's hardware, and those assumptions can be wildly inappropriate at times.
+Two shining examples of this are the CPU stuttering problems at launch and the minimum fps results on high-end GPUs.

-The horrible initial performance on 4-core/4-thread and 6-core/6-thread CPUs is weird, considering the official minimum spec CPU is an i5-2500K.
-Why would an i5-8400 do so much worse than an i7-8700K, with seconds long pauses at times?
-The PS4 and Xbox One both have 8-core AMD Jaguar processors, and it looks as though the PC code incorrectly spawns too many threads on CPUs with fewer than eight threads.
+The horrible initial performance on 4-core/4-thread and 6-core/6-thread CPUs was really weird, considering the official minimum spec CPU is an i5-2500K.
+Thankfully that was fixed, but why would an i5-8400 do so much worse than an i7-8700K, with seconds long pauses at times?
+The PS4 and Xbox One both have 8-core AMD Jaguar processors, and it looks as though the PC code spawned too many threads on CPUs with fewer than eight threads.
 Or at least it allocates processing time very poorly, which is why the original workaround was to limit RDR2 to 98 percent of CPU time.

-Considering RDR2 launched over a year ago on console, the current state of the PC launch is shocking.
+Considering RDR2 launched over a year ago on console, the state of the PC launch was shocking.
 Especially in light of the fact that GTA5 continues to sell like hotcakes on Steam.
 It's not like Rockstar doesn't have the funds to do a proper port, or even the expertise.

-But hey, at least Red Dead Redemption 2 made it out on PC right in time for Black Friday deals, which I'm sure had absolutely nothing at all to do with it releasing in its current state.
-And I fully expect patches and driver updates to improve the situation.
-Six months from now, hopefully PC gamers won't have to worry about using utilities or launch parameters to make RDR2 run okay.
+But hey, at least Red Dead Redemption 2 made it out on PC right in time for Black Friday, which I'm sure had absolutely nothing at all to do with it releasing in a rough state.
+Six weeks later, things are much better, and hopefully they'll continue to improve.
+Certainly, there will be plenty of limited time modes and challenges to keep us coming back to the Old West for years to come.